Physics informed machine learning with Smoothed Particle Hydrodynamics: Hierarchy of reduced Lagrangian models of turbulence: Smoothed Particle Hydrodynamics

 \section{Smoothed Particle Hydrodynamics}

 One of the most prominent particle-based Lagrangian methods for obtaining approximate numerical solutions of the equations of fluid dynamics is Smoothed Particle Hydrodynamics (SPH) \cite{monaghan2005}.
 Originally introduced independently by \cite{lucy1977} and \cite{monaghan1977} for astrophysical flows, however, over the following decades, SPH has found a much wider range of applications including computer graphics, free-surface flows, fluid-structure interaction, bio-engineering, compressible flows, galaxies’ formation and collapse, high velocity impacts, geological flows, magnetohydrodynamics, and turbulence \cite{lind2020_review, shadloo_2015_industry}.
-Below, we give a brief formulation of SPH and in Section \ref{sec:hiearchy} we hard code SPH structure into a hierarchy of the Physics Informed Machine Learning (PIML) models.
+Below, we give a brief formulation of a weakly compressible SPH framework and in Section \ref{sec:hiearchy} we use this SPH structure as the basis of our Physics informed machine learning models.